 Smart TV features: Bixby voice assistant

 Bixby is Samsung’s proprietary voice assistant.
-You only need to summon it via the inbuilt microphone on the minimalist remote that ships with the TV.
+You only need to summon it via the built-in microphone on the minimalist remote that ships with the TV.
 Bixby works fine but Google Assistant and Alexa are simply better.

-If you try to talk to Bixby in a room with some ambient noise, the assistant might not respond especially if the remote is some distance away.
+If you try to talk to Bixby in a room with some ambient noise, the assistant might not respond, especially if the remote is some distance away.

 Samsung Q70 series review: Remote

-The remote that comes with Q70 televisions is a simple device that has a navigation pad and a number of shortcut keys.
+The remote that comes with Q70 televisions is a simple device that has a navigation pad and several shortcut keys.
 The remote operates on RF, so you won’t need a line of sight to control the TV.
-The microphone that allows you to talk to Bixby is always on standby even when the TV is off.
-You will need to change the remote settings if you want to turn off the microphone at certain times.
+The microphone that allows you to talk to Bixby is always on standby, even when the TV is off.
+You will need to adjust the remote settings to turn off the microphone at certain times.
+You can use the remote to control devices other than the TV, so that’s an added advantage of the Q70.

 Samsung Q70 series review: Picture quality